Edouard99/Stress_Detetion_Pupil_Tracking/README.md

 </div>

-The following figure is the evolution of the normalized pupil diameter as a function of time.
+The following figure is the evolution of the normalized pupil diameter as a function of the time.

 <p align="center">
   <img alt="ECG Sample" title="ECG Sample" src="./Media/experiment_presentation.PNG">